MileHacker Logo

 Border Preparedness

-Be ready with all necessary documents for border crossings, either by land or sea, to facilitate a smooth transition.
+Be ready including all necessary documents for border crossings, whether by land or sea, to make sure it's a smooth transition.

 Fuel Up

 Maintain a full fuel tank when driving in the Yukon.
-How far it is between service stations can be long, notably on a reduced number of-traveled highways.
+How far it is between service stations can be long, notably on less-traveled highways.

 Travel Planning Insight

-Maintain a full fuel tank when driving in the Yukon.
+Maintain a full fuel tank when you are driving in the Yukon.
 Distances between service stations can be long, notably on not as many-traveled highways.